Inventory management, stock control, order processing… exciting right?

 - Stock control

 So what is a SKU?
-SKU stands for Stock Keeping Unit but to me and you, it is a unique ID for that item.
+SKU stands for Stock Keeping Unit but to you and me, it is a unique ID for that item.
+(Think James Bond and 007)

-A SKU should be independent to your company and should make sense to your business.
+Your SKUs should be unique to your company and follow a format that makes logical sense to your business.

 I have a range of items from Acme Co, they supply me with Card Sleeves in many different designs.
-From the SKU above I can tell which manufacturer, what category of item it is and then an allocated number for that product.
+From the SKU above I can tell the manufacturer of the product, what category it belongs too and the allocated item number for that product.
 AC-CS-140 (Supplier-Category-Item Number).

-If you items have different colours and sizes then you may want to diverse your SKU layout slightly.
+If your items have different colours, sizes and styles you will want to consider diversifying your SKU layout to accommodate these attributes.

 However you decide to write your SKUs, there are some good practices to take note of: